basecamp/pow/MANUAL.md

 * `/status.json`: A JSON-encoded object containing the current Pow server's process ID, version string, and the number of requests it's handled since it started.
+* `/env.json`: A JSON-encoded object representing the running server's environment, which is inherited by each application worker.
 * `/config.json`: A JSON-encoded object representing the running server's [configuration](http://pow.cx/docs/configuration.html).